Steam-Baked Soft Pretzels

 Rack

 Leave the pretzels in the oven as it adjusts to bake mode.
-Continue to bake until the exterior is golden brown and the interior is fluffy, 12 to 15 minutes after the stage begins.
-You may want to crack open the oven at the beginning of this stage to help the steam escape.
+Continue to bake until the exterior is golden brown and the interior is fluffy, 15 to 20 minutes after the stage begins.
+If you are using a Precision Oven 1.0, you may want to crack open the oven at the beginning of this stage to help the steam escape.
+If you are using a Precision Oven 2.0, the oven will vent automatically.

 Bake pretzels